shajra/direnv-nix-lorelei/README.md

 -   You can also save a configurable number of previous environments from being garbage collected.

+Note, Lorelei only works with projects that have a Nix file that can be called with `nix-shell` (typically called "shell.nix").
+For projects that provide a Nix environment with the not-yet-released Nix flakes feature, please consider using the `use_flake` function of the [nix-direnv](https://github.com/nix-community/nix-direnv) project, which you can use concurrently with Lorelei with no conflicts.

 ## About Direnv<a id="sec-1-1"></a>

 When we go into a project's directory we often want certain environment variables set specifically to a project's needs.
 A very common environment variable to specify per-project is `PATH` to make available development tools needed by a project.
 Different projects may depend on conflicting tools, such as different versions of a compiler.